GoogleChromeLabs/ps-analysis-tool/README.md

 ### CLI

-- `npm run cli:build` to genrate a build in `/dist/cli`.
+- `npm run cli:build` to genrate a build in `/dist/cli`
-- Run the cli util providing a sitemap as input.
-E.g. `node dist/cli/index.js -s https://<example.com>/sitemap_index.xml\`.
+- Analyize websites with `npm run cli -- -u <siteurl>`.
+This will create 2 csv files in ./out one has the cookies stored while visiting a website and other has a list of technologies used.
+- Analyize sitemaps with `npm run cli -- -s <url-to-sitemap.xml>`.
+This will create 2 csv files in ./out one has the cookies stored while visiting a website and other has a list of technologies used with no of websites using them.

 # Contributing
 If you have requests for features you would like to see in this tool, please file an Feature Request or join as a contributor!
 Please refer to our contribution [guidelines](docs/CONTRIBUTING.md) and [code of conduct](docs/code-of-conduct.md).